Accounts needed for hybrid configuration and testing

 ||Use an AD account in the Domain Admins group to configure and test AD, ADFS, DNS, and certificates and to do other tasks that require elevation.

-This account must also have additional privileges to use the SharePoint Management Shell:
+This account must also have additional privileges to use the SharePoint in Microsoft 365 Management Shell:

 Membership in the securityadmin fixed server role on the SQL Server instance.